CHILDREN + SUNGLASSES = CRUCIAL!

-If possible – train your child to wear shades at a VERY young age!
+If possible – train your child to wear shades at a young age!

-We started putting sunglasses on our baby as a newborn.
-He has always worn shades outside and now reminds us when he doesn’t have them! 🙂 He loves wearing them and feels a lot more comfortable.
+We started putting sunglasses on our babies as newborns.
+They have always worn shades outside and now remind us when they don’t have them! 🙂 They love wearing them and feel a lot more comfortable.

 Put the sunglasses on while they’re facing the sun!

 Another tip is that if your child keeps throwing them off, face him/her toward the sun and then put the shades on…they will like the relief and keep them on!